Enrollment using Spanish placement test results

 - class number (8542) – VERY IMPORTANT!

-Spanish placement results that say “you placed into SPA 300” mean the student may take 301, 303, or 304W (or SPA 301 and SPA 304W equivalent for native/heritiage speakers courses SPA 311 [Fall] and SPA 312W [Spring]).
+Spanish placement results that say “you placed into SPA 300” means the student may take 301, 303, or 304W (or SPA 301 and SPA 304W equivalent for native/heritage speakers courses SPA 311 and SPA 312W).
 Native/Heritage speakers should not take both 301 and 311 or both 304W and 312W.
-IMPORTANT: SPA 304W and SPA 312W disqualifies participation in the retroactive credit program, so if a student plans to utilize retrocredits they must be enrolled in 301 or 303, have applied for retrocredit no later than the end of the fourth week of the semester they are enrolled in the qualifying class (hardcopies are required), and get a “B” or better.
+IMPORTANT: SPA 304W and SPA 312W disqualifies participation in the retroactive credit program, so if a student plans to utilize retrocredits they must be enrolled in 301, 311 or 303, have applied for retrocredit no later than the end of the fourth week of the semester they are enrolled in the qualifying class (hardcopies are required), and get a “B” or better in the more advanced course.
+See Further Resources at the bottom of this page to enroll in the retrocredit program.

-Enrollment via email is only an option for new or transfer students not yet in Flagstaff or those who are studying abroad when their enrollment time opens and the email requesting enrollment must include this information; i.e., “I am a new student not yet in Flagstaff …” or “I am currently studying abroad … “.
-If you are one of these students, please forward the emailed test results with the bulleted information above to Alexandria.McConocha@nau.edu AFTER your enrollment time opens.
-Students currently in Flagstaff MUST bring the hardcopy to the department as noted above – be aware we are required to check before we can enroll via email.
+Enrollment via email is only an option for students who are not in Flagstaff or students who wish to enroll in any term during the summer months.
+If you are one of these students, please forward the emailed test results with the bulleted information above and AFTER your enrollment time opens to Alexandria.McConocha@nau.edu.
+Students currently in Flagstaff should try to bring the hardcopy to the department as noted above during the academic year.